 It is the responsibility of the Operator, or Party preparing the payout statements, to send payout statements timely and regularly to non-consent Parties.
 The 24-month audit period for payout statements runs from the end of the calendar year in which the payout statement was rendered.
 If the Operator, or Party preparing the payout statements, fails to render payout statements timely and regularly, the audit scope will include all first-time costs included on the rendered statement, extending the audit period beyond 24 months.
 However, the fact that the rendered payout statements contain cumulative balances does not make the entire payout period subject to audit.

 The Non-Operators shall make every reasonable effort to conduct a joint audit in a manner that will result in a minimum of inconvenience to the Operator.
-The Operator will bear no portion of the Non-Operators’ audit cost.
+The Operator will bear no portion of the Non-Operator’s audit cost.
 The audits may not be conducted more than once each year without prior approval of the Operator, except upon the resignation or removal of the Operator.

 Non-Operators who participate in the audit bear the cost of the audit personnel and their expenses.
 Costs incurred by the Operator to provide appropriate support staff and equipment are not chargeable to the Non-Operators participating in the audit.
 Such costs are reimbursed to the Operator through the provisions of Section III (Overhead).